engula/engula/docs/design.md

 Engula unbundles the storage engine into the following modules:

-- **API** provides stateless data API services.
-For example, KV, SQL, or GraphQL.
+- **Engine** provides storage engines for different database workloads.
-- **Kernel** provides the essential storage capabilities to implement upper-level APIs.
+- **Kernel** provides stateful environments to implement upper-level storage engines.
-- **Journal** is an abstraction to store real-time data streams.
+- **Journal** provides abstractions and implementations to store data streams.
 For example, transaction logs.
-- **Storage** is an abstraction to store immutable data objects.
+- **Storage** provides abstractions and implementations to store data objects.
 For example, SSTables or Parquet tables.
-- **Background** is an abstraction to run background jobs on-demand.
+- **Background** provides abstractions and implementations to run background jobs.
 For example, compactions or garbage collections.

-These modules have varied resource requirements, which allows Engula to take full advantage of different resources.
-Engula intends to shift most foreground computation to API, background computation to Background, and then make the cost of stateful modules (Kernel, Journal, and Storage) as low as possible.
+These modules have varied resource requirements, which allows Engula to take advantage of different kinds of resources.
+Engula intends to shift most foreground computation to `Engine`, background computation to `Background`, and then make the cost of stateful modules (`Kernel`, `Journal`, and `Storage`) as low as possible.

 Engula modules also expose extensible interfaces that allow different implementations.
 Engula provides some built-in implementations for common use cases.
-For example, Storage offers a local implementation based on the local file system and a remote implementation based on gRPC services.
+For example, `Storage` offers a local implementation based on the local file system and a remote implementation based on gRPC services.
 For a specific application, users can choose the appropriate implementations or build their own ones.
-Uses can also use an individual module outside of Engula.

 As for deployment, unlike traditional databases and storage engines, Engula modules are not aware of nodes or servers.
 From the perspective of Engula, all modules run on a unified resource pool with unlimited resources.
-The resource pool divided resources into resource groups, each of which consists of multiple resource units.
-A module instance is served by a dedicated resource group, and it can scale the group according to dynamic workloads.
-The resource pool provides Engula the ability to provision resource units and groups, discover services, etc.
+The resource pool divided resources into resource groups, each of which consists of multiple resource units that can be scaled on-demand.
+Each kernel instance runs on a dedicated resource group to provide an isolated stateful environment for upper-level storage engines.

-# API
+# Engine

-API implies application assumptions.
-These assumptions allow targeted optimizations but also limit the range of application.
-That's why different kinds of APIs exist.
-However, despite the varied assumptions, the storage requirements of these APIs are surprisingly similar.
-This observation motivates Engula to be a ubiquitous storage engine that empowers all kinds of APIs.
-But it doesn't imply that Engula will offer all these APIs on its own.
-Instead, Engula focuses on providing the essential storage capabilities that allow users to implement their APIs outside of Engula.
+A well-optimized storage engine needs to make a lot of assumptions about its applications.
+While these assumptions allow targeted optimizations, they also limit the range of applications.
+That's why we need different kinds of storage engines.
+However, despite the varied assumptions, the storage requirements of these engines are surprisingly similar.
+This observation motivates Engula to be a ubiquitous framework that empowers all kinds of storage engines.

-In Engula, API interacts with Kernel to perform various storage operations.
-The interaction between API and Kernel can be generalized as follows:
+In Engula, `Engine` interacts with `Kernel` to accomplish various kinds of storage operations.
+The interaction between `Engine` and `Kernel` can be generalized as follows:

-- For writes:
+For writes:

-  - API converts client requests into transaction logs
+- `Engine` converts client requests into transaction logs
-  - API persists the logs in Kernel and then applies them to a write buffer
+- `Engine` persists the logs in `Kernel` and then applies them to a memory table
-  - API flushes the write buffer to Kernel and deletes obsoleted logs when it sees fit
+- `Engine` flushes the memory table to `Kernel` and then deletes the obsoleted logs
-  - API submits some background jobs to Kernel periodically to re-organize persisted data
+- `Engine` submits some background jobs to `Kernel` periodically to re-organize persisted data

-- For queries:
+For queries:

-  - API converts client requests into low-level queries
+- `Engine` converts client requests into low-level data queries
-  - API merges data in the write buffer and persisted data in Kernel to serve these queries
+- `Engine` merges data in the memory table and data from `Kernel` to serve these queries
-  - API optionally caches data loaded from Kernel to boost read performance
+- `Engine` optionally caches data from `Kernel` to optimize read performance

 # Kernel

 ![Kernel Implementation](images/kernel-implementation.drawio.svg)

+`Kernel` is a stateful and pluggable environment for storage engines.
+A `Kernel` implementation integrates different modules to provide a specific set of storage capabilities.
+For example, a memory kernel stores everything in memory, and a file kernel stores everything in local files.

-Kernel is the core of the storage engine.
-It integrates different modules to provide powerful semantics to upper-level APIs.
-Kernel stores logs in Journal, objects in Storage, metadata in Manifest, and runs background jobs in Background.
-Besides, Kernel supports versioned metadata and atomic metadata operations to meet the following requirements:
+Specifically, `Kernel` stores streams in `Journal`, objects in `Storage`, metadata in `Manifest`, and runs background jobs in `Background`.
+In addition, `Kernel` supports versioned metadata and atomic metadata operations to meet the following requirements:

 - Commit metadata across objects and modules atomically
 - Access consistent metadata snapshots of the storage engine
 - Make sure that the required data remains valid during requests processing

-To achieve that, Kernel maintains multiple versions of metadata.
-Each version represents a metadata snapshot at a specific time.
+To achieve that, `Kernel` maintains multiple versions of metadata.
+Each version represents the state of `Kernel` at a specific time.
 Each metadata transaction creates a version update that transforms the last version into a new one.
-When a client connects to Kernel, it gets the last version from Kernel as its base version and subscribes to future version updates.
-When a version update arrives, the client applies it to its base version to catch up with Kernel.
-The client maintains a list of live versions for ongoing queries and releases a version once it is no longer used.
-Kernel guarantees that objects in all client versions remain valid until the corresponding versions are released.
+When an engine connects to `Kernel`, it gets the last version from `Kernel` as its base version and subscribes to future version updates.
+When a version update arrives, the engine applies it to its base version to catch up with `Kernel`.
+The engine maintains a list of live versions for ongoing queries and releases a version once it is no longer used. `Kernel` needs to guarantee that objects in all engine versions remain valid until the corresponding versions are released.

-To add objects, Kernel uploads objects to Storage first and then commits the uploaded objects to Manifest.
-To delete objects, Kernel commits the to be deleted objects to Manifest before deleting those objects.
-It is possible that Kernel fails to upload or delete some objects.
-In this case, the corresponding objects are left in Storage.
-So Kernel implements garbage collection to guarantee that deleted and obsoleted objects will be purged eventually.
+`Manifest` provides a single point of truth for `Kernel`.
+To add objects, `Kernel` uploads objects to `Storage` first and then commits the uploaded objects to `Manifest`.
+To delete objects, `Kernel` commits the to be deleted objects to `Manifest` before deleting those objects.
+It is possible that `Kernel` fails to upload or delete some objects.
+In this case, the corresponding objects are obsoleted and left in `Storage`.
+So `Kernel` implements garbage collection to purge deleted and obsoleted objects eventually.

 # Journal

-Journal divides data into streams.
+`Journal` divides data into streams.
 A stream stores a sequence of events.
 Each stream has a unique identifier called the stream name.
 Events within a stream are ordered by timestamps.
 Users are responsible for assigning increasing timestamps to events when appending to a stream.
 However, timestamps within a stream are not required to be continuous, which allows users to dispatch events to multiple streams.

 ## Semantic

-Journal provides the following interfaces to manipulate streams:
+`Journal` provides the following interfaces to manipulate streams:

 - List streams
 - Create a stream with a unique name
 - Delete a stream

-Journal provides the following interfaces to manipulate events in a stream:
+`Journal` provides the following interfaces to manipulate events in a stream:

 - Read events since a timestamp
 - Append events with a timestamp